mercadopago/devsite-docs/guides/online-payments/checkout-api/v2/advanced-integration.en.md

 ### &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;Create customers and cards

-To create customers and cards, submit the e-mail field, type of payment method, issuing bank ID and generated token.
+To create customers and link them with their cards, submit the e-mail field, type of payment method, ID of the issuing bank and the generated token.
 You will add every customer using the `customer` value, and cards as `card`.

 [[[